Peanut Butter Manhattan: a Skrewball Peanut Butter Whiskey Recipe

 The National Institute on Alcohol Abuse and Alcoholism says that one serving for distilled spirits is 1.5 ounces.

-• Make a peanut butter old-fashioned.
-Combine two ounces of peanut butter whiskey, one ounce of simple syrup, and a dash or two of Angostura bitters.
+Combine equal parts peanut butter whiskey and liqueur like Chambord for a peanut butter and jelly cocktail.
+Make a peanut butter old-fashioned with two ounces of peanut butter whiskey, one ounce of simple syrup, and a dash or two of Angostura bitters.
+Or make a creamy peanut butter whiskey espresso martini with an ounce each of whiskey, espresso, coffee liqueur, and Baileys.

 Recipe